 What is your cancellation policy?

-Our schedules are limited currently due to covid.
 Your appointment times are reserved exclusively for you.
 We value your business and ask that we can work together to keep moving forward.
 Should you need to cancel or reschedule, please notify us.
-We understand that life tosses curveballs, so we will always try to work with you to reschedule an appointment, However…we also have to keep our lights on, so we have instituted the following at this time.
+We understand that life tosses curveballs, so we will always try to work with you to reschedule an appointment, However…we also have to keep our lights on!

-Cancellation with notice between 3-24 hours PRIOR to the appointment will be charged a fee of $20.
+Cancellation with notice within 24 hours PRIOR to the appointment will be charged a fee of $20.
 Late arrivals or requests to reduce the length of the session(with less than 24-hour notice) will still be charged for the full session.

 Late Arrival Policy